The Anthony Meindl’s Actor Workshop Student Code of Ethics

 - Non-consensual, intentional physical contact of a sexual nature

-Complainants report should be specific and truthful.
-It is expected that the specific charges, details of the incident or incidents, names of the individuals involved, the names of any witnesses and any other evidence in support thereof are important.
+All Faculty and Staff are obligated to act on any report of alleged Misconduct.
+Complainant’s incident reports should be specific and truthful.
+It is expected that the specific charges, details of the incident or incidents, names of the individuals involved, the names of any witnesses, and any other evidence in support thereof are important.

 AMAW will make reasonable efforts to address all third-party complaints.

 AMAW considers any form of retaliation against any student, teacher, or employee for filing a complaint under this policy or for assisting or participating in an investigation, proceeding, or hearing a matter of high concern.
 AMAW will use its best efforts to see that anyone that files a complaint or cooperates in an investigation of a complaint under this policy is protected from any retaliatory action as a result of filing such a complaint or cooperating in an investigation.